sirmarcel/eqt-archive/model/README.md

 - `summary.txt`: Summary metrics
 - `note.txt`: Internal note about the provenance of the model (initialls trained with slow LR decay, then "polished" with rapid LR decay)

-The input scripts in the `md_templates` folder expect a folder with these contents.
+The input scripts in the `md_templates` folder expect this folder.